adkelley/javascript-to-purescript/tut04P2/README.md

 [Brian Lonsdorf](https://github.com/DrBoolean) - thank you, Brian!
 A fundamental assumption of each tutorial is that you've watched his [video](https://egghead.io/lessons/javascript-composable-error-handling-with-either) before tackling the equivalent PureScript abstraction featured in this tutorial.
 Brian covers the featured concepts extremely well, and I feel it's better that you understand its implementation in the comfort of JavaScript.
 Finally, if you read something that you feel could be explained better, or a code example that needs refactoring, then please let me know via a comment or send me a pull request on [Github](https://github.com/adkelley/javascript-to-purescript/tree/master/tut04P1).

 ## Compiler release update
 Since I began writing these tutorials, there have been a couple [release updates](https://github.com/purescript/purescript/releases) to the PureScript compiler.
-So starting with this tutorial, the package declarations in `bower.json` have been updated to support compiler version 0.10.5 and are not backward compatible.
+So starting with this tutorial, the package declarations in `bower.json` and `psc-package` have been updated to support compiler version 0.12.0 and are not backward compatible.
 So be sure to update PureScript and [pulp](https://github.com/bodil/pulp) to their latest release.
 Here's how I do it:

 ```
 npm update -g purescript pulp